When degenerative disc disease causes symptoms

 - Neck or back pain, ranging from mild to severe, that travels to the extremities

 - Numbness or tingling in the shoulders and arms (cervical spine)

 - Pain in the rib cage (thoracic spine)

 What are the possible treatments?

 Although these treatments often provide relief, some patients don’t respond to them.
 In these cases, surgery may be recommended, but it’s important to weigh all available treatment options before making a decision.
 In addition to the open spine surgical procedures that are available, there are also minimally invasive options, such as the ones performed at Laser Spine Institute.
-The minimally invasive, outpatient procedures perfected by the skilled surgeons at Laser Spine Institute are often the clinically appropriate first choice for addressing degenerative spine conditions compared to open back surgery.
-Minimally invasive techniques provide patients with many advantages over traditional open spine surgery, which require large incisions and muscle disruption, which provides surgeons with sufficient access to the spine.
+The minimally invasive outpatient procedures performed by the board-certified surgeons+ at Laser Spine Institute offer a safer and effective alternative to traditional open back surgery.^

-If you are experiencing moderate to severe symptoms of degenerative disc disease and are recommended for surgery, contact Laser Spine Institute to learn more about our innovative, minimally invasive procedures and how you may be a candidate.
-If you have been told that spinal fusion surgery is the best course of action for you, our minimally invasive stabilization procedures are a more precise option worth considering.
+If you are experiencing moderate to severe symptoms of degenerative disc disease and are recommended for surgery, contact Laser Spine Institute to learn more about our minimally invasive procedures.
+We can provide a free MRI review* if you would like to find out whether you may be a candidate.